Bachelor of Laws with Honours

 120 UCAS Tariff points to include a minimum of five subjects (four of which must be at higher level) to include English at H6 if studied at Higher level or O4 if studied at Ordinary Level.

-Overall profile is minimum 26 points (including 13 at higher level).
+Overall profile minimum of 26 points (including 13 at higher level).

 Overall profile of 65% (120 credit Access Course) (NI Access Course)